byui-cse/itm300-course/source/module-02/project-lab.md

 ## Download the following files:

 Use the following commands to download the zip containing the website you are going to host on EC2.
-This will happen after you connect to the EC2 instance via ssh.

 ```
 wget https://github.com/byui-cse/itm300-course/raw/main/source/module-02/quick-oil-part2.zip